Home

 1 cup all-purpose flour

-4 chicken breast halves, boned and skinned
+4 boneless chicken breast halves

 Salt and ground black pepper, to taste